Dolce & Gabbana: 1990s

-In 1991, their men's collection was awarded the Woolmark Award for the most innovative men's collection of the year.
-What is considered to be their first foray into international recognition came when Madonna wore a corset made of gemstones and an accompanying jacket from Dolce & Gabbana at the 1991 New York City premiere of Truth or Dare: In Bed with Madonna.
-The duo then partnered with Madonna in 1993 to design over 1500 costumes for the artist's Girlie Show international tour in support of her 1992 album Erotica.
-In an interview about the costumes, Madonna stated that, "Their clothes are sexy with a sense of humor—like me."
+In 1991, their men's collection won the Woolmark Award for the most innovative men's collection of the year.
+Madonna wore a corset made of gemstones and an accompanying jacket from Dolce & Gabbana at the 1991 New York City premiere of Truth or Dare: In Bed with Madonna, which was among the brand's earliest presentations outside Italy.
+In 1993, the duo collaborated with Madonna to design over 1,500 costumes for her Girlie Show international tour in support of the album Erotica.
 In 1994, the house's trademark double-breasted jacket was named "La Turlington" after model Christy Turlington.
-That same year the company launched its second main line—D&G, a line aimed at younger individuals.
-In 1996 the D&G runway show was streamed only on the Internet and not the runway, in an experimental move towards new media.
-That year Dolce & Gabbana also designed the costumes for the film Romeo + Juliet.
+That same year the company launched the D&G brand, a line produced and distributed by Ittierre, aimed at younger individuals.

+In 1993, Dolce & Gabbana Pour Femme was awarded the Perfume Academy's 1993 award for best feminine fragrance of the year.